 We see that there are seven turnouts, marked A to G. Each position is marked by a LED, green in direct position, red in diverging position.
 Yellow LEDs grouped in series marked L1 to L7 materialize the tracks and are supposed to light up according to the requested route.

 The train, marching left hand as it should be, comes from the bottom right by track 2.
 The normal route, which I have designated by VOIE 1, passes through track 1.
 The second route, VOIE 3, passes through track 3.
 The third route, VOIE 5, passes through track 5, you would have guessed.
 There is a BOUCLE (loop) route which allows a train to take the track 4, then the turning loop through the turnouts E, B, C and D. The train is thus in opposite direction on track 2.
-But one can also cause this train to arrive normally via track 2, then make it take the loop to bring it on track 4.
+But one can also get this train arriving normally via track 2, then make it take the loop to bring it on track 4.
 The BOUCLE route also activates a rail polarity reversing relay.
 Finally, there is a route (a big word here) TIROIR which merely positions the turnout A on the track 4 and the turnout E on the dead-end track.

 Note that I don’t have the ambition to make a flexible transit system, where it would be possible to program several successive routes which would gradually take place as and when required.
 For example, if a train A is expected Track 3, while another, B, is at departure on Track 5, we must request the route VOIE 3 to receive the train A, then, when it has arrived, ask for VOIE 5 for letting the train B go.
-Hence the advantage of being able to individually control the turnouts.
+Hence, the advantage of being able to individually control the turnouts.
 In the example I can ask for VOIE 3 and then put the turnout G in the diverging position to let the train B go while the train A is already engaged on Track 3.
 But we must not forget to put G in position for the departure of train A!

 Note: if you think there is an error in the LEDs of the turnout G, think again.
 I was obliged to represent this turnout upside down to simplify the synoptic, but in fact it is a curved turnout, as elsewhere A and F.